genelet/mlm/README.md

 # MLM

-It is a fully featured open-source Multi-Level Market (MLM) package, providing registration, membership, compensations, cronjobs, shopping, ticketing, backend administration and so on.
-Four types of bonus plans are implemented internally: unilevel, team, pairing and affiliate rewards, but developer can easily extend it to other customized plans.
+This is a comprehensive open-source Multi-Level Marketing (MLM) package.
+It offers features such as registration, membership management, compensation structures, automated tasks, shopping capabilities, ticketing systems, and backend administration.
+The package includes four built-in bonus plans: unilevel, team, pairing, and affiliate rewards.
+Developers can easily extend these to include other customized bonus plans.

-The software is built on top of [Genelet](https://github.com/genelet/perl) (or the [main site](http://www.genelet.com)), which is a multilingual open-source web development framework for developing secure, scalable and high-performance web sites.
+The software is built on [Genelet](https://github.com/genelet/perl) (or the [main site](http://www.genelet.com)), an open-source web development framework designed for creating secure, scalable, and high-performance websites.

 ##

 ## Chapter 1.
 INSTALLTION

-The software is written in Perl programming language.
-It can run as standard CGI-BIN program or Fast CGI (see section 1.11).
-Besides running CGI, you need to access MySQL database and run commands under shell. _MLM_ has built-in unit and functional testing suites, which you need to pass to make sure that installation is successful and compensation calculations are correct.
+The software is developed using the Perl programming language.
+It can operate as a standard CGI-BIN program or Fast CGI (refer to section 1.11 for more details).
+In addition to running CGI, you need to access the MySQL database and execute commands under the shell, if you want to run built-in unit and functional testing suites.
+You should pass these tests to ensure successful installation and accurate compensation calculations.

 ### 1.1) Download Perl Package _Genelet_
 ```
 $ git clone https://github.com/genelet/perl.git
 ```
-Assume your current directory is *SAMPLE_home*.
-After the clone, directory *perl* will be created within *SAMPLE_home*.
+Assume your current directory is named *SAMPLE_home*.
+After cloning, a new directory named *perl* will be created within *SAMPLE_home*.

-Note that in real environment, the home directory is definitely **not** named as _SAMPLE_home_ so you should replace all the mentions of *SAMPLE_home* below by yours.
+Please note that in a real environment, the home directory will not be named *SAMPLE_home*.
+Therefore, you should replace all mentions of *SAMPLE_home* in the instructions below with the name of your actual home directory.

 ### 1.2) Download _mlm_
 ```
 $ git clone https://github.com/genelet/mlm.git
 ```
-After the clone, directory _mlm_ will be created to contain 4 directories: *lib*, *conf*, *www* and *views*.
+After the clone, directory _mlm_ will be created with 4 sub directories: *lib*, *conf*, *www* and *views*.
 The file structure will look like this:

 ```
 SAMPLE_home /